maderikra/archivesspace-plugins/fast_subjects/README.md

 This plugin incorporates OCLC's <a href="http://experimental.worldcat.org/fast/assignfast/">assignFAST application</a> into the New Subject interface to allow users to dynamically look up and add FAST subject headings to ArchivesSpace.
+It is compatible with ArchivesSpace v2.4.

 ![FAST Subject Selection Screen](https://cloud.githubusercontent.com/assets/6333132/8283003/5cece942-18c2-11e5-910a-5e17ed401f22.png)